wix-incubator/corvid-external-db-mysql-adapter/README.md

 The secret key gets deployed together with the adapter to Google AppEngine.
 Every request made to the adapter is then verified against the secret key.

-The authentication functionality can be further extended by modifying the `utils/auth-middleware.js` file.
+The authentication functionality can be further extended by modifying the `utils/auth-middleware` module.